HasnathJami/My_Day/README.md

 # Project Description

-My-Day is an android app about setting goals and task scheduling.
+My-Day is an android app about setting goals and task scheduling and current world news system.
 Here, a user can set his goals by adding list of to-do tasks.
 He/she can update his regular task list and delete if needed.
+He/She can also search his regular task through keywords.
 Besides, all the tasks are added and updated instantly in RecyclerView with recent data and time using LiveData and Kotlin coroutines.
 The project is built with Kotlin following the MVVM architecture.
 Besides, the Room database is used for storing user data.